alphagov/govuk-connect/README.md

 ## Releases

-When you've merged the PR that bumps the version, publish a release tag and the gem to RubyGems from the `master` branch:
+When you've merged the PR that bumps the version (change value in `lib/govuk_connect/version.rb`), publish a release tag and the gem to RubyGems from the `master` branch:

 ```bash
 gem build govuk-connect